 Only for short-term (by semester) laptop replacement scenarios.
 This program is not designed to replace your damaged laptop for the remainder of your time at Tulane.

-Student may connect their personal computers, tablets, smartphones and other internet devices to Tulane’s authenticated wireless internet network, Eduroam.
+Students may connect their personal computers, tablets, smartphones, and other internet devices to Tulane’s authenticated wireless internet network, Eduroam.
 This wireless network allows students to seamlessly stay connected on all Tulane campuses.

 - Students should connect to Eduroam using an ethernet cable when in their residence halls to maintain maximum internet speeds and minimize connection disruptions.

 - Set up Eduroam on your devices PRIOR to your arrival on campus, so you can minimize your to-do list and start connecting immediately.

 Most of TU's enterprise software applications (i.e., Zoom, Microsoft Apps) and the recommended devices listed above offer standard accessibility features for employees and students with disabilities.
 However, these basic standards may not be enough for an individual to easily, comfortably, and successfully navigate their academic and social experience at Tulane.